This post was written by a former ConsumerSafety.org contributor.

 That isn’t to say that I didn’t do my research first.
 Switching contraceptive options can be hugely beneficial, but it can also have some side effects.
 For long-term effectiveness, I considered the implant device, which is placed under the skin in the upper arm, but I was told by friends that they could actually feel the implant day to day.
 Ew.
 I thought about the injections, but those require a schedule too, and I am not a huge fan of needles.
 So we circled back to the IUD.

 I was presented with 2 options: the copper IUD and the Mirena, or similar hormone-based IUDs.
 The copper IUD is a fantastic option for women who can’t handle hormones.
 Those who have experienced bad side effects on the combined pill or the mini pill should definitely take the copper IUD into consideration.
 However, the copper IUD is associated with heavier periods, so if you are a cramp-hating lady like myself, it might not be the best option.
-You should also not get the copper IUD if you are currently taking an anticoagulant, since it can aggravate the risk of serious bleeds.
+You should also not get the copper IUD if you are currently taking an anticoagulant, since it can aggravate the risk of serious bleeds—a risk that resulted in thousands of Pradaxa lawsuits settled in 2014.
 This can be particularly troubling in the case of Xarelto, which has no antidote.
-Severe bleeding has lead to thousands of recent lawsuits, including one verdict for $28 million.
+Severe bleeding has lead to thousands of Xarelto lawsuits, including one verdict for $28 million.

 Although the Mirena can cause irregular or heavy periods initially, most women have reduced or nonexistent monthly flow after six months.
 Also, its hormone base is similar to the COC I was already taking, which I knew my body had responded well to.
 So, after reading the brochures, checking the internet, and chatting with every friend I knew who had an IUD, I decided to go for it!